FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 }
 ```

 The big changes here is that we are passing the context and book off to `run_all_preprocessors` instead of just `preprocess`.
 In this new function we are going to first construct the path that will contain our wasm preprocessors.
-The context will have a `root` field that will tell us where our book lives, we can append preprocessors on to that with join.
+The context will have a `root` field that will tell us where our book lives, we can append "preprocessors" on to that with `join`.
 Now that we have our path we want to loop over each of the files in that directory and if then end in .wasm we want to pass those bytes off to `preprocess` with the book.
 The result of that should replace our previous book and we will return the updated book after all of the wasm files have been run.
 All in all we seem to have a pretty viable plugin runner.
 There may be a few places that could use some tweaks to increase resiliency or reduce the memory footprint but at least it should be enough to get started.

 If your interested I have built a less educational version of this plugin system which you can find [here](https://github.com/FreeMasen/wasmer-plugin).
-My hope is that I can add a few more niceties in the coming months that will focus on the plugin runner side of things (like extracting more data from error conditions or wrapping up the instantiate/serialize/inject/execute/extract/deserialize cycle).
-If you have any comments/questions/suggestions/gripes feel free to shoot me an email at r [at] robertmasen.com or find me on twitter @freemasen.
+My hope is that I can add a few more niceties in the coming months that will focus on the plugin runner side of things (like extracting more data from errors in wasm or wrapping up the instantiate/serialize/inject/execute/extract/deserialize cycle).
+If you have any comments, questions, suggestions or gripes feel free to shoot me an email at r [at] robertmasen.com or find me on twitter @freemasen.